Bahíyyih Khánum: Remembrances

 The grave of Bahíyyih Khánum within the Monument Gardens.

 After her death, Shoghi Effendi composed a 16-page handwritten eulogy for Bahiyyih Khánum.
 Nine days of prayer vigils were asked of Baháʼís living in the Holy Land at her temporary grave site.
 Munírih mourned "you have melted us in the furnace of separation and remoteness".
 Nine months of official mourning were declared for Baháʼís to honour her memory, while personal celebrations were asked to be withheld for a full year.

-The first step taken by Shoghi Effendi in creating the administrative Centre of the Baháʼí Faith was the acquisition of land on Mount Carmel in close proximity to the Shrine of the Báb, and the interment of the remains of Bahíyyih Khánum were placed under the Monument of the Greatest Holy Leaf, followed by the transfer of the remains of the Mirza Mihdi and Navváb in December 1939.
+The first step taken by Shoghi Effendi in creating the administrative Centre of the Baháʼí Faith was the acquisition of land on Mount Carmel in close proximity to the Shrine of the Báb, and the interment of the remains of Bahíyyih Khánum were placed under the Monument of the Greatest Holy Leaf, followed by the transfer of the remains of Mirza Mihdi and Navváb in December 1939.
 This location is now in the Baháʼí gardens downhill from the Baháʼí Arc on Mount Carmel at the Baháʼí World Centre.
 Shoghi Effendi had finished the translation of Nabil's Narrative: The Dawn-breakers in 1932 and dedicated it to her.
 Bahíyyih Khánum had devoted much of her life towards protecting the accepted leadership of the Baháʼí Faith and after Shoghi Effendi's appointment there was little internal opposition until after her death when nephews began to openly oppose Shoghi Effendi over Baháʼu'lláh's house in Baghdad.

 Death anniversary

 A worldwide commemoration was held for her in 1982, and was marked with the publication of a compilation of references to her from the heads of the Baháʼí Faith, and excerpts from 92 of her letters.
 In July 1982, during the first-ever gathering held in the permanent Seat of the Universal House of Justice, a seminar on her life was held.
-The architect confirmed that he had deliberately designed the dome of the Seat to be evoke the dome on her monument.
+The architect confirmed that he had deliberately designed the dome of the Seat to evoke the dome on her monument.
 This commemoration was framed by five international conferences held in her honour — Dublin, Ireland 25–27 June, Quito, Ecuador 6–8 August, Lagos, Nigeria 19–22 August, Canberra, Australia 2–5 September, and Montreal, Quebec, Canada 2–5 September 1982.
 The children's book Stories of the Greatest Holy Leaf, adapted by Jacqueline Mehrabi, contains anecdotes about the life of Bahiyyih Khánum.